fi-ts/gardener-extension-xdr/README.md

 Please note that the chart is installed in the `kube-system` namespace which is a limitation of the gardener extension system.
 Unfortunately, we have some problems in this namespace with internet connectivity.
-The agent tried to reacht internet services with IPv6, although it is not supported by the shoot cluster.
+The agent tried to reach internet services with IPv6, although it is not supported by the shoot cluster.
 This results in a failure to connect to the internet services of Palo Alto Networks.
 In such cases you have to use a proxy to connect to the internet.